reema0814/Threat-Protection-with-XDR/Labguide/lab7_mitigate_threats.md

    >**Note**: You can choose the existing **active rule** to edit or **create** new **active rule** and then edit them by selecting the respective rule in the active rules list.

-1. Name Column provide name of your choice and in dropdown of **Microsoft security service** select the **Microsoft Defender for Cloud**.
+1. In the name column, provide name of your choice and in dropdown of **Microsoft security service** select the **Microsoft Defender for Cloud**.

 1. Select the filter by severity button as **Custom** and select all the severity levels.
 Select the **Next: Automated response** button and then select **Next: Review + Create** button. and click on **Save**.